• Menu

 24. Sit Ups

-This activity uses the parachute for PE to really gets kids working out.
-It is great for older students to motivate them to do some crunches!
+This activity uses the parachute for PE to really get kids working out.
+It is great for older students to be motivated to do some crunches!
 Students will use the parachute and upper body strength to help them do situps.

 25. Parachute Surfing